-Air conditioning is provided in rooms in apartment buildings and lounges in all housing facilities.
-Documentation from a medical professional must be provided with request for use of an air conditioning unit in a Bonaventure Hall or Marian Hall room where student will be responsible for associated costs.
+Air conditioning is provided in all apartment buildings and lounges in Clare Apartments and Rose Terrace.
+Documentation from a medical professional must be provided with a request for use of an air conditioning unit in a Bonaventure Hall or Marian Hall room where student will be responsible for associated costs.
 Use of fans is encouraged.

 It is strictly prohibited to install a private antenna to any University residence or building.
 It is also prohibited to “hijack” cable, TV, or telephone service for private use.

-Local service is provided in Bonaventure and Marian Hall student rooms; the residence hall floor lounges; the Student Union; McDonald, Rose Terrace, and Treacy House apartments; all apartments, and the theme houses.
+Local service is provided in Bonaventure and Marian Hall student rooms; the residence hall floor lounges; the Student Union; McDonald, Rose Terrace, and Treacy House apartments; all other apartments, and the theme houses.
 Students are responsible for ensuring their televisions meet Viterbo University’s cable system QAM cable specifications.
 Televisions must be manufactured after 2007 and have a QAM (Quadrature Amplitude Modulation) tuner to work with the campus cable system.

-To secure a refund of the housing deposit, returning students who have submitted a housing contract and deposit and decide not to enroll or who enroll and elect not to live in the Viterbo University housing the following fall must notify the Director of Residence Life in writing by May 1st.
+To secure a refund of the housing deposit, returning students who have submitted a housing contract and deposit who decide not to enroll or who enroll and elect not to live in Viterbo University housing the following fall, must notify the Director of Residence Life in writing by May 1st.

 Check In Times

 Check In is supervised by the Residence Life Staff and is conducted according to a specific schedule of dates and times.
-When you check in, you will be given a room assignment, a key, a door card, and a room inventory to check the condition of the room.
-If an early arrival request is needed, please review the Early Arrival Request policy.
+When you check in you will be given a room assignment, a key, a door card, and a room inventory to check the condition of the room.

 Check Out Times

 At the end of the semester/academic year, residents are expected to vacate their rooms by the day, time, and procedures posted.
 Rooms are to be clean and in the same general condition as they were at the beginning of the occupancy.
-Residents with late examinations or special circumstances that prevent vacating by the specified closing time should contact the Director of Residence Life or a Community Coordinator for extended stay permission.
+Residents with late examinations or special circumstances that prevent vacating by the specified closing time should contact the Office of Residence Life or a Community Coordinator for extended stay permission.
 Students will be asked to leave a forwarding address.
 At the end of the academic year, residents have an express check out option, returning the room/apartment key in a special envelope.
 On the day of Check Out, the Resident Assistant will take inventory of the room and furnishings.
 The RA will make notes of any damages to the room/apartment on the inventory form.
 The form is then given to the Community Coordinators who will determine damage charges.
 A second review will occur after the hall closes and will be conducted by custodial and the Residence Life Staff to determine the condition of the room.
 Failure to observe the check-out procedures will result in a $25 fine assessed as an improper check out.
-If an early arrival request is needed, please review the Extended Stay Request policy.

 All children (under age 16) are to be supervised by a responsible parent or guardian at all times when on campus.
 Any childcare or babysitting must take place off campus at the residence of parents or guardians.